Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The Hotel Mieres del Camino is just another 3/4 kilometer past the intersection, farther along the AS-375 to the north.
 It is a triangular-shaped building on a corner by a large intersection.
 Another option for the night.

+Just after the church, is the Plaza de Requexu with the statue of a man pouring the cider, known as an escanciador, shown below.
+The typical Asturian houses surrounding the square are cider houses.
 If you are unfamiliar with the Asturian cider tradition, and the famous pouring maneuver, see my Oviedo article where I describe it fully!
 It is something you must try!
-Plan a stop here to witness the event if you are planning to stay in town.
+Plan a stop here to witness the event if you plan to stay in town for the night.

 As I stated above, this day was not my favorite.
 My left knee was giving me woes, the many long stretches on the pavement were quite boring and difficult for my knee and the sound of the traffic from the highway we followed all day was not pleasant.
 However, if you want to get to Oviedo, you must put your head down and just do it!